-Source: Fiscal Year 2014 Financial Statements
+Source: Fiscal Year 2015 Financial Statements

 Can Stanford dip deeper into the university's endowment to cover more expenses?

-PEOPLE OFTEN MISTAKENLY THINK OF AN ENDOWMENT AS A KIND OF INTEREST-EARNING checking account that can be drawn on to cover expenses as needed.
-It's actually more like a trust fund-one that must last not only 50 or 100 years but in perpetuity, without its real value eroding over time.
+PEOPLE SOMETIMES THINK AN ENDOWMENT IS LIKE AN INTEREST-BEARING CHECKING account that can be drawn on to cover expenses as needed.
+It's actually more like a retirement account-one that must last not only 20 or 30 years but in perpetuity, without its real value eroding over time.
 An endowment is therefore invested for the long term, and its purchasing power must be maintained indefinitely.
 In periods of strong returns, we are able to reinvest a good portion of investment income and appreciation so that we can draw upon it in leaner years.
-The economic volatility of the last several years underscores the value of the university's long-term approach to endowment spending.
+The endowment's long-term performance, even through periods of economic volatility, underscores the value of the university's long-term approach.

 In addition, many donors designate the purposes for which their endowed funds may be spent.
 For example, funds given for one school or department cannot be used in another, and funds given for research cannot be applied to financial aid.
-More than half of Stanford's endowment is subject to such permanent restrictions.
+More than 75 percent of Stanford's endowment is subject to such permanent restrictions.
 In effect, this limits the university's ability to spend more of the endowment, even when needed.